STATEMENT FROM THE DEPARTMENT OF HEALTH CARE SERVICES ON THE FEDERAL USE OF MEDI-CAL DATA AND MEMBER PRIVACY

-— The California Department of Health Care Services (DHCS) is firmly committed to protecting the privacy and well-being of all Medi-Cal members.
-Recent reports have raised serious concerns about how federal agencies are using Medicaid data, including the personal data of all 15 million Californians covered by Medi-Cal.
-We want to clarify what we know.
+The California Department of Health Care Services (DHCS) remains committed to protecting the privacy and well-being of all Medi-Cal members.
+Recent reports and legal developments have raised serious concerns about how federal agencies use Medicaid data, including personal information for the more than 14 million Californians covered by Medi-Cal.
+We want to share what we know.

-Cancelling Medi-Cal coverage today does not erase the information that was already sent to immigration enforcement.
-For individuals concerned about how the federal government may use their personal information for immigration reasons:
+Canceling Medi-Cal coverage today does not erase information already sent to immigration enforcement.
+For individuals concerned about how the federal government may use their personal information for immigration reasons, please consult a qualified attorney or qualified legal aid nonprofit organization.

 - There are qualified organizations that provide immigration-related legal services: